 Any policy of private passenger automobile insurance must provide the same limits of bodily injury liability, property damage liability, uninsured and underinsured motorist bodily injury, and medical payments coverage to all persons insured under that policy, whether or not an insured person is a named insured or permissive user under the policy.
 If the policy insures more than one private passenger automobile, the limits available to the permissive user shall be the limits associated with the vehicle used by the permissive user when the loss occurs.

-California car insurance law includes something known as the permissive use buy back program so that you can buyback your higher limits for these drivers.
-Keep in mind that not all California car insurance providers will make you buy back your higher liability limits, some auto insurers will extend your higher limits to others that you allow to drive your car, permissive users, without an additional fee being charged.
+California car insurance law includes something known as the permissive use buy-back program so that you can buy back your higher limits for these drivers.
+Remember that not all California car insurance providers will make you buy back your higher liability limits; some auto insurers will extend your higher limits to others that you allow to drive your car, permissive users, without an additional fee being charged.

-Here is standard verbiage for restricted coverage for permissive users:
+Here is the standard verbiage for restricted coverage for permissive users:

 - The named insured must request restricted coverage for permissive users in writing or by contacting the service center.